 Yes!
 I may not drink it every single day, but I'm hooked.
 Aside from feeling satiated after lunch or dinner, I also enjoyed sipping on something besides water and found that it offered me a sense of ease and calmness.
 As an added bonus, my digestion was great all week.
 No bloating or constipation — just a happy tummy.

-If you've contemplated trying ACV, give it a try!
-It could curb your appetite, make you feel calmer, and ease your digestion, too.
+If you've contemplated trying ACV, talk to your doctor first, as it may not be safe for those who are pregnant, breastfeeding, or taking certain medications.
+Although I'm not a doctor or registered dietitian, and while I know that ACV could affect different people in different ways, for me, it helped satisfy sugar cravings, made me feel calmer, and eased my digestion.
 If you're worried about the vinegary flavor, try this blueberry banana ACV weight-loss smoothie — you can't taste it at all, but you'll still reap all the health benefits — or make this ACV salad dressing for your greens.

 I really thought I'd feel absolutely nothing after a week, but I'm glad I was wrong.
 My bottle is almost empty, so it looks like I know what I'll be adding to my grocery list!